StormHub/TinyToolBox.AI/README.md

 - Translation
 - Fine-tuned binary classifiers

-## Example of quick test test AI application output
+## Example of quick test of AI application output
-Note that the name and parameters must match individual prompts.
+Note that the name and parameters must match individual prompts above.
 ```csharp
 // Setup semantic kernel with ChatCompletion first
 // Create PromptExecutionSettings and set 'Temperature'